 Gods of Hinduism - Brahma, the Creator

 Brahma is the source, the seed and the creator of all beings in this world.
 He is also the revealers of sacred knowledge including the Vedas.
 At the time of creation, he emerged as the first differentiated consciousness (the first ego) from the primal waters (universal consciousness).
 He is called svayambhu because in reality none created him.
-He created himself.
+As Isvara, he created himself.

-In some Upanishads Brahma is often compared to the Macrocosm or Nature.
-In some Upanishads He is also depicted as the immortal Lord of Heaven, who receives liberated souls at the end of their journey along the northern parth.
-It also appears that Prajapati was originally worshipped by Kashtriyas as their highest god and when the original kshatriyas clans of the Vedic period declined, he was replaced by other popular gods.
+In some Upanishads, he is also depicted as the immortal Lord of the Heaven, who receives liberated souls at the end of their journey along the northern path (uttarayana).
+It also appears that Prajapati was originally worshipped by Kshatriyas as their highest god and when the original Kshatriyas clans of the Vedic period declined, he was replaced by other popular gods.